codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_430.rst

 Composer Version
 ****************

-.. important:: If you use Composer Installation, CodeIgniter v4.3.0 requires
+.. important:: If you use Composer, CodeIgniter v4.3.0 requires
     Composer 2.0.14 or later.

 If you are using older version of Composer, upgrade your ``composer`` tool,